alexandredepape/greenisland/README.md

-# greenisland
+# Crypto Exchange

-should be easily runnable with npm start and a android emulator ! :)
+The project should be easily runnable with first doing `npm i`, then `npm start`.

+Also, I ran it by installing an `Android Emulator` through Android Studio :)